-CHIP in Alaska
+Learn About CHIP in Alaska

 The Alaska Children’s Health Insurance Program (CHIP) provides affordable health insurance for children and teens from both working and non-working families.
 CHIP, referred to as Denali KidCare in Alaska, provides children who are 18 years of age or younger with health insurance benefits.
 The AK Children’s Health Insurance Program was designed to ensure that no child in Alaska would go without necessary or preventive medical care.
 Doctor visits, dental care and vision care, as well as many other medical services, are covered under CHIP.
 To answer the question, “What is CHIP Medicaid?” and learn about CHIP and Medicaid enrollment in Alaska, you can read through the detailed sections provided below.

-Alaska Children’s Health Insurance Program (CHIP) Overview
+What is the Children’s Health Insurance Program (CHIP) in Alaska?

 If they do not have Alaska Medicaid eligibility children may still qualify for the CHIP program.
 The AK Children’s Health Insurance Program was signed into law to ensure that children from low-income families have access to affordable health insurance coverage.
 If a child or teen qualifies for CHIP enrollment, he or she will not have to pay for the health insurance benefits received through the program.
 However, CHIP beneficiaries who are 18 years of age may have to pay a portion of the cost for certain services.